FreddieFruitSticks/Noddy/README.md

 Use the checkbox on the top right of the card to indicate that this party (the party that has been checked) marks the end of the santa bag.
 You can move the cards to be in each santa bag as you see fit.

 To reset the data you have to go in to the chrome dev tools (ctrl+shift+i) and click on "application" heading.
-Under "storage" click on "local storage" and click on "noddy.co.za" (or one of the other above urls depending on what domain you are on).
+Under "storage" click on "local storage" and click on "noddy.vercel.app" (or one of the other above urls depending on what domain you are on).
 On the right of that click on the item called "noddyState" and the click the "X" above it to delete it.
 NB!
 Do this only when you are done with the event.
 This cannot be undone.

 ## Developer README